 Because these benefits for the gravest injuries also cost the most, you can’t count on the insurance company making it easy.
 You need someone who’s experienced in these cases, who’s comfortable with medical complexity, and who knows how to present a convincing case to protect your most precious rights to claim the best livelihood and well-being you can—because you won’t have another chance to do it.

-If you or a loved one has been paralyzed or suffered permanent brain damage in a work accident in Spartanburg, Union, Gaffney, Greenville, or anywhere in South Carolina, feel free to contact us at 864.582.0416 or toll-free at 888.230.1841 for a free meeting on how we can begin to build a case for maximum compensation.
-You can also start a live chat right where you are, or fill in the convenient Contact Us box from this page.
+If you or a loved one has been paralyzed or suffered permanent brain damage in a work accident in Spartanburg, Union, Gaffney, Greenville, or anywhere in South Carolina, call toll free at 888-230-1841 or fill out a Get Help Now form for a FREE, EASY strategy session on how to begin to build a case for maximum compensation.
+You can also start a live chat right where you are.